themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 With this in place, we're done!
 Our modal will now allow our user to both login and sign up in one spot.
 Pretty neat, right?
 Next up, we need to do a litlte bit of work on figuring out who are user _is_.

 ### Getting the user's email
 We're almost done!
 Just a few bits of polish.
 First up is figuring out our user's identity.
-Unfortunately, there is no one-size-fits all solution for getting things like our user's email address when we're using multiple types of account providers.
+Unfortunately, there is no one-size-fits-all solution for getting things like our user's email address when we're using multiple types of account providers.
 The discrepancy is small, but enough to drive you nuts the first few times you box with it.
 The issue is that when we call something like `Meteor.user()`, in a password-based account we may expect a field like `emails` to be available on the user.

-When using oAuth, though, this isn't the case.
+When using OAuth, though, this isn't the case.
 User emails are stored _per_ service like `services.<serviceName>.email`.
 Because of this, we need to have a means for getting the user's email—or some fallback—no matter what method they used for signing in.
 To do this, we need to write a bit of code.
 For our sake, we're going to bring in the module pattern again.
 Let's take a look at what we're using and step through it.

 <p class="block-header">/both/modules/get-user-identity.js</p>